robertosfield/VulkanSceneGraph.io/README.md

 The project aims to bring the performance of Vulkan to the wider developer community by providing a modern, high quality software library that is easy to use and focused on making the development of high performance graphics and compute applications a productive and fun experience.
 Sharing the same lead author as the OpenSceneGraph, all the lessons about software quality, performance and the needs of application developers are applied to VulkanSceneGraph to provide a distillation of what a next gen scene graph needs to be.
 ## Features
-The VulkanSceneGraph project is comprised of the main VulkanSceneGraph library (provided by this repo) and a collection of optional libraries, each in their own dedicated repositories hosted alongside each other on [https://github.com/vsg-dev](https://github.com/vsg-dev), that provide additional features and example programs and templates for your own VulkanSceneGraph projects.
+The VulkanSceneGraph project is comprised of the main [VulkanSceneGraph](https://https://github.com/vsg-dev/VulkanSceneGraph) library and a collection of optional libraries, each in their own dedicated repositories hosted alongside each other on [https://github.com/vsg-dev](https://github.com/vsg-dev), that provide additional features and example programs and templates for your own VulkanSceneGraph projects.

 ### Features provided by the core VulkanSceneGraph library are: